Kelin2025/effector-factorio/README.md

 - **Extra responsibility.** This one speaks for itself, components fastly get a lot of extra responsibility and break clean architecture.
 - **Structural incongrity.** View composition can be structurally different to logic composition.
 Also, most of the logic gets used in several places.
 Also, with hooks, when the layout changes, you rewrite your logic as well.

 However, when you extract logic from components, it usually means that it will be a singleton.
-So, if you wannt to re-use it, you can't.
+So, if you want to re-use it, you can't.

 This library allows you to extract all the logic from components, while still having opportunity to re-use components.
 It's based on factories and provides an API to make it in a unified way with less boilerplate.